mrjoelkemp/recorder.js/README.md

 var recorder = new Recorder.CodeMirrorRecorder(editorInstance);

-// Playback via another Codemirror instance or a textarea if you prefer recorder.play(anotherEditorInstance);
+// Playback via another Codemirror instance or a textarea if you prefer (at 1x speed, by default) recorder.play(anotherEditorInstance);
 ```